Vendusha/ElipticCurveCryptography/README.md

 # ElipticCurveCryptography
-The repository of vendula and Elias to generate elictipc cryptography pictures.
+The repository of Vendula to generate elictipc cryptography pictures.